ChiralBehaviors/Kramer/README.md

 # Kramer Umbrella application

+It's all about levels.

-Automatic layout of structured hierarchical data, graphQL generic single page applications, and a floor wax.
+### Automatic layout of structured hierarchical data, graphQL generic single page applications, and a floor wax.

 ### Building
 Kramer requires [maven 3.3+](https://maven.apache.org), Java 1.8+.
 To build Kramer, cd to the top level directory: